gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 time I was in a three-on-three?"

 "Oh.
 Well, that just proves my point, doesn't it?
 You didn't owe him anything.
-Hells, you hardly even knew him---you just drew the same team on the odds.
+Hells, you hardly even knew him—you just drew the same team on the odds.
 But you went out of your way every day for three weeks to make sure nobody would bully his nephews.  *That's* what people remember."